sbslee/pypgx/docs/cli.rst

                            ('chrom:start-end').
 Cannot be used with --gene.
      --assembly TEXT       Reference genome assembly (default: 'GRCh37') (choices: 'GRCh37', 'GRCh38').
      --bed PATH            By default, the input data is assumed to be WGS.
-If it is targeted sequencing, you must provide a BED file to indicate probed regions.
+If it's targeted sequencing, you must provide a BED file to indicate probed regions.
+Note that the 'chr' prefix in BED contig names (e.g. 'chr1' vs. '1') will be automatically added or removed as necessary to match the BAM contig names.

    [Example] To compute summary statistics for the VDR gene from WGS data:
      $ pypgx compute-control-statistics \